aptos-labs/developer-docs/docs/nodes/validator-node/operator/node-requirements.md

 of transactions in the blockchain history) and the number of on-chain states (e.g., accounts and resources).
 Both the ledger history and the number of on-chain states depend on several additional factors, including the age of the blockchain, the average transaction rate over time, and the configuration of the ledger database pruner.
+At the time of writing, we estimate that testnet and mainnet require several 100's of GB of storage.

 Note that because archival nodes store the entire history of the blockchain, the database size on archival nodes will continue to grow unbounded.
 As a result, we cannot provide a recommendation for archival node storage sizes.